wenk015/pychang-ai.github.io/112-1_web_design/W13/outline.md

 ## class 1, class 2

 - Ch07, Ch08, Ch09
+- table

 ## class 3

+- homepage report
 - add buttons to your homepage
-- add navigation to your homepage
+- add navigation bar to your homepage

-## others
+## other supplements

 - Javascript
 - LEECODE